akiyamasho/brighter-the-animation/README.md

 # Brighter the Animation

-This was an 8-month research/short film project hat aimed to study 3D to 2D technologies for creating Japanese-style animation (Anime).
+This was an 8-month research/short film project that aimed to study 3D to 2D technologies for creating Japanese-style animation (Anime).
 It was conducted from January to August 2018.

 The website can be accessed at https://www.brightertheanimation.com.